coderefinery/installation/difftools.md

 ## Installation on macOS

-For macOS we recommend to use [Opendiff](https://borgs.cybrilla.com/tils/opendiff-as-difftool/).
+For macOS we recommend to use Opendiff.
+You can install it following [this blog post](https://borgs.cybrilla.com/tils/opendiff-as-difftool/).
 Please also [verify your installation](#how-to-verify-the-installation).